Water (Lynsey de Paul song)

 "Water" is a song written by the British female singer-songwriter Lynsey de Paul and Barry Blue, who was credited as Barry Green.
 It was first released as a track on De Paul's debut album Surprise in March 1973.
 Shortly afterwards, a live version that de Paul recorded for the BBC, appearing on the BBC Transcription Services album number 443 in April 1973.
-It was released as a single later that year in Peru (and possibly other South American countries) with the title "Agua" but the song was not released as a single in Europe, Japan and the USA.
+It was released as a single later that year in Peru (and possibly other South American countries) with the title "Agua", where it reach No.16 on the singles chart, but the song was not released as a single in Europe, Japan and the United States.
 It has since appeared on a number of de Paul compilation albums such as Greatest Hits, The Best of Lynsey de Paul and the Sugar and Beyond anthology.